csirtgadgets/verbose-robot/README.md

 https://csirtg.io/support

- * Augment your developer cycles, spend less time on customization
+ * Augment your developer cycles, spend less time on customization.
- * Influence over future features at a fraction of the cost of custom building
+ * Influence over future features at a fraction of the cost of custom building.
- * Lessons learned from 10+ years of industry wide experience
+ * Lessons learned from 10+ years of industry wide experience.
+ * Solve problems faster.

 # Design Goals